elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 Generalization intervensions as capitlism wanting to protect capital rather than a) national interests b) the pre-existing notion that communism would be bad.

 SSS blames capitalism for anything communism does that isn't stateless.
-Apparently the guerillas in South America are peacful and aren't killing innocent civilians.
+Apparently the guerillas in South America are peaceful and aren't killing innocent civilians.
 It actually capitalism that is making the guerila groups kill innocent people.

 "All capitlists cry when China defends itself" 😂😂😂😂